Victoire Doutreleau: Career

 Doutreleau began working for Christian Dior in the early 1950s, aged 18, and he renamed her as Victoire Doutreleau.
 Richard Avedon reportedly said that she had "the most beautiful breasts in the world".
 In 1960, she joined YSL after Yves Saint Laurent started his own atelier.

 In 2014, she published a memoir, Et Dior Créa Victoire (And Dior Created Victoire).

 Personal life

-She had a three year relationship with Pierre Bergé.
-She was involved with Yves Saint Laurent at the same time, a ménage à trois, and was "the only woman the designer considered marrying".
+Doutreleau had a three-year relationship with Pierre Bergé.
+She was involved in an intense friendship with Yves Saint Laurent at the same time, and was "the only woman the designer considered marrying".